yanivharpaz/nyc_taxi_to_pg/readme.md

 # Import NYC Taxi into a docker of PostgreSQL

-download the NYC Taxi rides from this link into the data directory https://docs.timescale.com/timescaledb/latest/tutorials/nyc-taxi-cab/#main-content
+download and extract the NYC Taxi rides data from this link into the data directory https://docs.timescale.com/timescaledb/latest/tutorials/nyc-taxi-cab/#main-content

 launch a postgreSQL docker